dorko-dorkus/Diffusion_Assembly/docs/00_objectives.md

 H3 (Diversity): AI guidance does not reduce uniqueness or internal diversity beyond 5% absolute.

-All claims are conditional on grammar G and primitives P used for AI computation (declared in docs/01_grammar.md).
+All claims are conditional on the explicit molecular grammar G and primitive set P defined in docs/01_grammar.md; changing them would modify the objective.